cfoge/Video_EQ/README.md

 It also contains the BOM for the original Standalone version. and a *build guide* [here](https://docs.google.com/document/d/1xhPcSpx6gMqP5NIOa-hU4GBMXX1HIhc-GGcmYRfW-Dc/edit?usp=sharing)

 And a mouser basket for the parts [HERE](https://au.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=cdce1e85b3)
+If any parts are out of stock, check this basket: [HERE](https://au.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=809015eedc)

 When building be sure to look at the interactive BOM (it is the HTML file above)